Showmax/kinetics-downloader/README.md

 **Download specific categories**:

 Categories are defined as described in **[1]**.
-However, 14 classes are not present in any category, therefore, I added them under the category "custom".
+However, 14 classes were not present in any category, therefore, I added them under the category "custom".
+Moreover, some classes were present in more than one category.
+As a temporary fix, I pruned the categories so that each class is present in only one category.

 ```
 python download.py --categories 'arts and crafts' cooking